apancutt/deploy-aws-s3-cloudfront/README.md

 ## React Apps

 Use the `--react` option when deploying apps created using `create-react-app`.
 This is shortcut for `deploy-aws-s3-cloudfront --source ./build/ --cache-control index.html:no-cache`.

+If you opt to delete objects on deployment, it is recommended to use the `--soft-delete` option to minimise impact to users online during a deployment.
+Such users will have loaded the previous version of `index.html` which will likely reference assets which have since been deleted by a deployment.
+They will not receive the latest `index.html` until they refresh.
+Using the `--soft-delete` option will retain stale objects in S3 for a period of time to allow online users to continue browsing until they refresh to get the latest version.

 ## Alternatives